This Teacher Appreciation Day, the proof is in the timesheets

 The Washington Post reported on a survey by Scholastic and the Bill & Melinda Gates Foundation that had similar findings.
 The survey found teachers work an average of 53 hours a week, and around 10 hours and 40 minutes a day.

-But being a company that takes particular interest in timesheets, we wanted to see if we had the data to support those claims for ourselves.
+But being a company that takes interest time tracking and employee timesheets, we wanted to see if we had the data to support those claims for ourselves.
 Out of our broad spectrum of TSheets clients, we currently have 645 that classify as K-12 Schools, so we looked at the data from April 30, 2015, through April 30, 2018.

 In total, 1.28 million timesheets were recorded.
 Many of those clients had individual users on the account, and of those, 19 percent (or 34,100 users) recorded overtime hours.
 We found the average user recorded 11.2 overtime hours per week.
 If there was any doubt teachers work 50-hour weeks or more, TSheets is here to say the proof is in the timesheets.